Warning

 "Some companies, however, have decided that casino money isn't worth the risk given gambling's dubious legal status in the United States and the attempts by some state and federal officials to crack down.

-In 2002, PayPal (Nasdaq: PYPL) Latest News about PayPal of Mountain View was subpoenaed by the New York Attorney General's office, which is investigating online gambling."
+In 2002, PayPal (Nasdaq: PYPL) of Mountain View was subpoenaed by the New York Attorney General's office, which is investigating online gambling."
 NewsFactor July 15, 2002

 Chargeback Management Issues